starwards/starwards.github.io/_drafts/chaingun.md

 Controllability is another advantage of the Chain gun over the blowback mechanisms.
 It is possible to vary the motor speed in order to control the rate of fire.
 This feature helps obtain the maximum rate of fire that is the safest to the gun at the moment, helps with heat management and extraction of fumes.

-In a famous test that the US Navy conducted, 29,721 rounds were fired by an EX-34 Chain gun, and the operators were not faced with even one jam or stoppage.
+In a famous test that the US Navy conducted, over 100,000 rounds were fired by an EX-34 Chain gun, and the operators were not faced with even one jam or stoppage due to loss of round control in the gun or feeder mechanism.

 For these reasons, we believe that the Chain gun will be highly suited for space fighters.
 Stoppage or jam of their primary weapon can render the fighter useless in combat or force it to return to its carrier.
 The controllability allows it to maximize its firepower, increasing its chances of survival and the ability to win the fight.